After statements and symbolism, Mystics return to court with renewed focus on the fight

 The team arrived at IMG Academy arena wearing white T-shirts that spelled out Blake’s name, featuring seven faux bullet holes, colored to show blood dripping, on the back of each.

-“If you really want to make a statement about it, then the graphic image of seven bullet holes is about as graphic as you can get,” Thibault said a short while before the Mystics took the floor against Phoenix on Friday (the game ended too late for this edition)..
+“If you really want to make a statement about it, then the graphic image of seven bullet holes is about as graphic as you can get,” Thibault said shortly before the Mystics’ 94-72 loss to the Phoenix Mercury on Friday night.
 “To our players’ credit, they went to work.”

 The Mystics were at the center of what turned out to be a leaguewide postponement of games Wednesday and Thursday.
 The season was supposed to be dedicated to bringing attention to social justice causes, but the message seemed to wane a bit after a month in the bubble at Bradenton, Fla.
 The Blake shooting brought it all back to the forefront.
 The Milwaukee Bucks were the first to take a stand by refusing to play their playoff game against the Orlando Magic.
 The Mystics were next to voice their opposition to playing; the rest of the WNBA followed their lead.
 By the end of the day Wednesday, the NBA and WNBA had postponed all games.
 Other leagues also began to call off games, and individuals — such as women’s tennis star Naomi Osaka — made similar stands.